Social, Personality and Developmental Psychology Cluster Guidelines for Thesis Proposal and Defense Meetings

-Each M.Sc. and Ph.D. student in the Personality-Measurement area must prepare a thesis or monograph describing one or more empirical studies they have designed and carried out in their chosen area of research.
-Ph.D. students have the option of assembling a collection of studies they have already published in peer-reviewed journals, rather than writing a monograph describing their unpublished results.
+Each M.Sc. and Ph.D. student in the SPDP cluster must prepare a thesis or monograph describing one or more empirical studies they have designed and carried out in their chosen area of research.
+Ph.D. students have the option of assembling a collection of studies they have already published in or submitted to peer-reviewed journals, rather than writing a monograph describing their unpublished results.
 The research described in the document will be defended in an oral exam before a Thesis Examining Committee.

 Before embarking on a program of research, both the M.Sc. and Ph.D. student must form a Thesis Advisory Committee.
 A written proposal describing the research plan is prepared by the student, in consultation with his or her supervisor, and then discussed in a meeting with that committee.
 The make-up of the Thesis Advisory Committee, and the Thesis Examining Committee, and the time line for the thesis proposal meeting and the thesis defense are described below.